hmqcnoesy/booknotes/JavaScript for Web Developers.md

 oddly, `arguments[x]` and corresponding named arg occupy different spots in memory, but are kept in sync

 ##Variables
-Five primitive types: `undefined, null, boolean, number, string` are accessed by value.
-Reference types dont' allow direct access to memory locations, only access by ref
+Five primitive types: `undefined`,
+`null`, `boolean`, `number`, `string` are accessed by value.
+Reference types don't allow direct access to memory locations, only access by ref.
+Primitive types are stored on the stack and assigning to a different variable and passing as parameters causes a copy of the primitive value to be made.

+Reference types are objects stored on the heap.
+The value of a ref type variable is a pointer to the location of the object on the heap.
+Assigning a ref value to a different variable and passing a ref type variable as an argument make a copy of the stack value, which is the pointer to the object, so both variables will reference the same object.

 ref types have dynamic properties:
 ```javascript
 var obj = new Object();